GeekBerry/conflux/packages/conflux-js-client/api.md

    BigNumber { _hex: '0x65' }> await contract.count().call({ from: account }); // call a method from a account.
    BigNumber { _hex: '0x64' }> await contract.count().estimateGas();
    21655> await contract.count().estimateGas({ from: ADDRESS, nonce: 68 }); // if from is a address string, nonce is required
-   21655// send transaction from account instance, then wail till confirmed, and get receipt.> await contract.inc(1) .sendTransaction({ from: account1 })
+   21655// send transaction from account instance, then wait till confirmed, and get receipt.> await contract.inc(1) .sendTransaction({ from: account1 })
    .confirmed({ threshold: 0.01, timeout: 30 * 1000 });
    {